BMW X3 interior

 Satellite navigation comes as standard across the BMW X3 range and it’s easy to input a postcode using either the on-screen keyboard or the touchpad on top of the scroll-wheel.
 It gives clear, easy-to-follow directions and it’s easy to add or remove waypoints from your route.

-Pick a high-spec M Sport car – or pay an extra £680 for the Professional Navigation pack – and you’ll get a larger 10.3-inch infotainment display, but only the £1,545 Technology Package comes with the extra digital driver’s display.
-This high-resolution screen replaces conventional analogue speedo and rev-counter dials, much like the Audi Q5’s Virtual Cockpit system, and makes the new X3 feel far more futuristic than the relatively old-fashioned Mercedes GLC.
+Pick a high-spec M Sport car – or pay an extra for the Professional Navigation pack – and you’ll get a larger 10.3-inch infotainment display, but only the more expensive Technology Package comes with the extra digital driver’s display.
+This high-resolution screen replaces conventional analogue speedo and rev-counter dials, much like the Audi Q5’s Virtual Cockpit system, and makes the BMW X3 feel far more futuristic than the relatively old-fashioned Mercedes GLC.

 You can even get the BMW X3 with a high-resolution head-up-display system that’ll beam your speed, the current speed limit and upcoming sat-nav directions onto the windscreen.
-It costs £750 but it’s both larger and sharper than the similar systems you can get in the Audi and Mercedes.
+It’s quite expensive but it’s larger and sharper than the similar systems you can get in the Audi and Mercedes.

 This Professional Navigation pack also comes with gesture controls for the stereo.
 Spin your finger in front of the central screen and you can raise or lower the stereo volume – to the inevitable amazement of your younger passengers.
 More useful is the ability to dismiss potentially awkward phone calls with a satisfying swipe of your hand – but it’s a shame the gestures aren’t consistently recognised by the system.

-The standard stereo is fairly loud and reasonably bassy but you can upgrade to either a £290 BMW Advanced system or (if you’re a serious audiophile) an £820 Harman Kardon unit.
+The standard stereo is fairly loud and reasonably bassy but you can upgrade to either BMW’s Advanced system or (if you’re a serious audiophile) a more expensive Harman Kardon unit.
 The latter’s a step above BMW’s own systems in terms of sound quality but it’s still not quite as good as the optional Burmester unit you can get in the Mercedes GLC.